 Venture building isn’t just something Fortune 500 companies, research universities, and states are exploring today.

-These VCs, including Sequoia Capital, Lightspeed Venture Partners, and Sutter Hill Ventures, remain committed to finding up-and-coming companies to invest in and empowering their existing portfolio companies to thrive.
+Notable firms including Sequoia Capital, Lightspeed Venture Partners, and Sutter Hill Ventures, remain committed to finding up-and-coming companies to invest in and empowering their existing portfolio companies to thrive.

-At the same time, they know there are opportunities for venture building, based on observed market gaps, needs, and opportunities discovered from their own research.
+At the same time, they know there are opportunities for venture building, based on observed market gaps, needs, and opportunities discovered from their research.

 Of course, not every investment firm has the budget, bandwidth, or institutional knowledge to build new companies internally.
 That's why working with an external venture-building partner is an increasingly attractive avenue.